Jamieoh/Digital_Health_OP_Waiting_List_Analysis/README.md

 # OP-Waiting-List-Analysis
 An analysis of Outpatient waiting list datasets available at National Open Data Portal from data.gov.ie

-This was part of an assignment for the Case Studeis in Data Analytics module as part of the MSc in Data Analytics.
+This was an assignment for the Case Studies in Data Analytics module as part of the MSc in Computer Science - Data Analytics, Kevan Derrane and I contributed to this assignment.

 The assignment can be seen by opening OP-Waiting-List-Analysis.md